 Food Safety in Toronto

 Toronto takes food safety very seriously.
-The local health authorities are concerned with reducing the cases of foodborne illness in the city – that means requiring all food establishments to train its staff in food safety and sanitation.
-The main body that governs food safety is the Ontario Ministry of Health and Long Term Care e local health units in each city; they are in charge of the Food Safety Training in Toronto – including our program at Toronto First Aid.
+The local health authorities are concerned with reducing the cases of foodborne illness in the city, which means requiring all food establishments to train their staff in food safety and sanitation.
+The main body that governs food safety is the Ontario Ministry of Health and Long Term Care and local health units in each city.
+They are in charge of the food safety training in Toronto, including our program at Toronto First Aid.

 The program required by Ontario’s bylaws is a food safety and sanitation program approved by the Toronto Local Health Authorities.
 It so happens that our food safety program is approved by Toronto’s health authorities, so you can receive training and certification from us that is valid all over the city and the province of Ontario.